-- b.2.
-Person(s) have been nominated to liaise with the Authority and to co-ordinate airworthiness, operational suitability and environmental protection (where applicable) where applicable) matters.
+- a.1.
+The manager responsible for design has the direct or functional responsibility for all departments of the organisation which are involved in the design of minor changes to type design or minor repairs to products. - b.2.
+Person(s) have been nominated to liaise with the Authority and to co-ordinate airworthiness and environmental protection (where applicable) (where applicable) matters.
 Their position in the organisation should allow direct report to the manager responsible for design. - e.3.
 Responsibilities for all tasks related to the design and approval of minor changes to type design or minor repairs to products are assigned to ensure that all areas are covered - d.4.
 The responsibility for a number of tasks as in paragraph (c) 3 may be assigned to one person especially in the case of simple projects.